pac4j/spring-webmvc-pac4j/README.md

   <img src="https://pac4j.github.io/pac4j/img/logo-spring-webmvc.png" width="300" />
 </p>

-The `spring-webmvc-pac4j` project is an **easy and powerful security library for Spring Web MVC web applications and web services (with or without Spring Boot)**.
+The `spring-webmvc-pac4j` project is an **easy and powerful security library for Spring Web MVC / Spring Boot web applications and web services**.
 It supports authentication and authorization, but also logout and advanced features like session fixation and CSRF protection.
 It's based on Java 8, Spring Web MVC 5 and on the **[pac4j security engine](https://github.com/pac4j/pac4j) v3**.
 It's available under the Apache 2 license.

 [**Main concepts and components:**](http://www.pac4j.org/docs/main-concepts-and-components.html)